imeon-community/ImeonModbusRtuTcpBridge/README.md

 ## Installation

 secrets.h file is under .gitignore
-So rename secrets.sample to secrets.h and set the right settings
+So copy secrets.h.sample to secrets.h and set the right settings

 In Arduino Tools I set "Arduino runs on Core0" and 'Events run on Core0"